 Terminal

-Zync gives you a full XTerm.js terminal per connection — local shells and remote SSH sessions — with multiple tabs, in-buffer search, and rich keyboard shortcuts.
+Zync gives you a full xterm 6 terminal per connection — local shells and remote SSH sessions — with WebGL-accelerated rendering, multiple tabs, in-buffer search, and rich keyboard shortcuts.

 Local vs remote